Developing a non-rodent xenograft model of multiple myeloma and its use in testing novel antagonists of JAM-A signalling

 Using the joint expertise of a blood cancer clinician and a cancer scientist, this grant will supervise two student projects to develop new experimental models/mimics of Multiple Myeloma and use them to test potential new treatments for Multiple Myeloma.
 These new treatments centre around a biological pathway called JAM which is turning out to be important in Multiple Myeloma, and is known to be important in other cancers.

 This grant brings together two expert researchers; one in myeloma and one in the biological pathway (JAM) who will work together for the first time on myeloma.
 In combination, this proposal offers a solid foundation for success in developing new models and treatments in Multiple Myeloma, alongside a strong connection to patients and issues of relevance to their care.
-Working on this research are PhD Student Niamh McAuley and MSc Student Izabela Drozdz in RCSI.
+Working on this research are PhD Student Niamh McAuley and MSc Student Izabela Cymer in RCSI.

-Niamh McAuley and Izabela Drozdz
+Niamh McAuley and Izabela Cymer

 In September 2023, during Blood Cancer Awareness Month, This team launched an information source for Multiple Myeloma (MM) patients.
 This booklet ‘Multiple Myeloma in Ireland’ which was developed with MM, advocates, researchers, and clinicians will help people to make informed decisions about their health and research.
 It will also aid people on their journey to understand research and the powerful role it plays in high-quality work being done in Ireland now and in the future.